Bworld-Studio/oap-ui-vue/README.md

 # oph webui vueJS 0.4.0

 ## Description
-This package is the Web UI for the openpharma application, it works on all browsers
+This package is the Web UI for the oph application, it works on all browsers

 ## Build Setup